 Medium is a massive website with a 94/100 domain rank, according to Ahrefs.

-My website, selfmademillennials.com is brand new with a 5/100 domain rank, according to Ahrefs.
+My website, selfmademillennials.com, is brand new with an 8/100 domain rank, according to Ahrefs.

 If two identical blog posts are published on both of the mentioned websites, Google will index Medium content first and rank it above my website.
 It happens because Google trusts Medium more.